SpandrelA framework that turns markdown file trees into governed knowledge graphs — philosophy, spec, and reference implementation

 Production deployment

-Beyond local development, Spandrel is designed to run as a read-only serving layer over a persistent GraphStore backend, with compilation moved into CI:
+Beyond local development, Spandrel is designed to run as a serving layer over a persistent GraphStore backend, with compilation moved into CI:

 git push → CI compile → write to Postgres-compatible GraphStore